MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-flows.md

 This behavior is different from how the reference to a flow works within Power Apps Studio if the Power Automate pane is disabled.

-When you add a flow without Power Automate pane enabled, you must choose behavior property of the control, or the component that you want to associate with the flow.
+When you add a flow with Power Automate pane disabled, you must choose a behavior property of the control or the component that you want to associate with the flow.
+Adding flow in this case clears any formula already associated with the chosen property (when the flow reference is added).
+This means that any existing formula would be removed, and you have to carefully make a copy of the existing formula before adding the flow in order to preserve it.
+You can then paste your copied formula back after the flow reference has been added.

 For example, a button's OnSelect property.
 And then, adding the flow clears any formula associated with this property to enable flow reference.
 This action removes your existing formula, and you have to carefully make a copy of the existing formula before adding the flow.

-The following example shows process with Power Automate pane disabled.
+The following example shows the process with Power Automate pane disabled.
 In this case, the formula added for the button property is removed to reference the added flow.

 :::image type="content" source="media/working-with-flows/old-method.png" alt-text="A screenshot showing flow added to OnSelect property of the button that replaces existing formula for the button property." border="false":::

-Whereas with the Power Automate pane enabled, now the action to add a flow is separated from the choice of the behavior such as a button OnSelect.
-Hence, this process only adds flow.
-And then, you can reference flow within the app for any specific action.
+Whereas with the Power Automate pane enabled, any existing formula is preserved automatically (isn't removed).
+You can add the flow reference in the formula for a behavior property as per your requirement.

-The following example shows process with Power Automate pane enabled.
-When the flow is added, the button's OnSelect property doesn't change since the flow addition is separate event from update to the behavior of the app for a control or a component.
+The following example shows the process with Power Automate pane enabled.
+When the flow is added, the existing formula for the button's OnSelect property is preserved, and the flow reference isn't added automatically.

 :::image type="content" source="media/working-with-flows/new-method.png" alt-text="A screenshot showing flow added to OnSelect property of the button that doesn't get replaced after the flow addition." border="false":::